icapps/ios-faro/README.md

 `AnyThing` can be a `Rivet` if they are `Rivetable`. `Rivetable` is a combination of protocols that the Rivet (Type) has to conform to.
 The `Rivet` is `Rivetable` if:

-- `Mitigatable`: Receive requests to make anything that can go wrong less severe. `AirRivet` includes 2 `Mitigator`:
+- `Mitigatable`: Receive requests to make anything that can go wrong less severe. `Faro` includes 2 `Mitigator`:

 	1. `MitigatorDefault` prints any error that is thrown
 	2. `MitigatorNoPrinting` does not print anyting.
 Handy for testing!